Koreans in China: Development of paddy fields in Northeast China

-During the Japanese Occupation of Korea
+Japanese occupation

-After the Japanese Occupation of Korea in 1910, thousands of Koreans fled to Northeast China or other regions of China to escape Japanese rule.
-Many Korean independence movement activists and organizations established independent movement activity bases or military training schools in Northeast China and purposely move Korean people to China.
-In 1919, after the cracking-down of the March 1st Movement by Japanese police, Korean political refugees moving to China reached the peak.
+After the Japanese occupation of Korea in 1910, thousands of Koreans fled to Northeast China and other regions of China to escape Japanese rule.
+Many Korean independence movement activists and organizations established bases or military training schools in Northeast China and move Korean people there in an organized way.
+In 1919, after the Japanese crackdown on March 1st Movement, Korean migration to China reached a peak.
 In 1920, the total number of Koreans in Northeast China exceeded 457,400.

 During 1910–1934, cadastral land surveys and rice production promotion plans carried out by Governor-General of Korea forced thousands of disadvantaged Korean farmers to lose their land ownership or go to bankruptcy.
 Since there were no large enough urban industry to absorb these redundant rural population, the Japanese started to migrate these Korean farmers to Northeast China.
 At the same time, the newly established Republic of China was promoting land developments in Northeast China.
 This offered a favorable condition for the Japanese population migration policy.
 After the Chinese government issued the national wild land development decree on 3 March 1914, the water bureau of Mukden Province began to hire Korean emigrants to develop paddy fields near Mukden using the water from Hun River.
 Since Korean farmers had succeeded in growing rice in Northeast China in large scale and the price of rice in Japan kept climbing every year, the Japanese started to increase their paddy fields in Northeast China each year and hire Korean emigrants to grow rice.